-6 Conclusion
+8 Conclusion

 A class of load balancing schemes for a heterogeneous set of FCFS servers is analyzed.
 The servers are partitioned in K classes of servers: within each class all servers are identical, while servers belonging to different classes only differ in their server speed.
-Jobs are assigned to a server class via randomization and a power-of-d choices rule is used to select a server within a class.
-We developed a mean field model to estimate the mean job response time in a system with many servers.
-The model was supported by some theoretical results and validated using simulation.
+Jobs are assigned to a server class either via randomization or based on their size x.
+A power-of-d choices rule is used to select a server within the selected class.
+We developed an ODE-based mean field model to estimate the mean job response time in a system with many servers in case of randomized dispatching and used the cavity method to assess the mean response time for size based dispatching.